How sustainable is our packaging?

 A Gift set box: cardboard

-B Diffuser cover: recycled bamboo fibers
+B Diffuser cover: recycled bamboo fibers and corn starch

 A Diffuser box: Our old box was using in the inside a foam made of Expanded Polyethylene (EPE - an extrusion of HDPE pellets) to cushion and protect the diffuser.
 This is being phased out since September 2021 with a completely redesigned paper/cardboard box (inside and outside)